MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

 The following details are specific to Snaps:

 - The version in `package.json` and `snap.manifest.json` must match.
+- The `repository.url` field in `package.json` should match the correct repository for your snap.
+- The `source.location.npm.packageName` in `snap.manifest.json` must match the name in `package.json`.
+- The `proposedName` in `snap.manifest.json` should be a human-readable name and should not include the words "MetaMask" or "Snap."
 - The image specified in `iconPath` in the manifest file is used as the icon displayed when installing the snap, in custom dialogs, and in the settings menu.
   - This icon must be a valid SVG.
   - The icon will be cropped in a circle when displayed in MetaMask; you do not need to make the icon circular.